Welcome to Scarlett O'Hardy's

 Ona Munson, Mickey Kuhn, Thomas Mitchell, Barbara O'Neil, Victor Jory, and

 Laura Hope Crews.
+The autographs surround

 A reproduction of Scarlett's burgundy velvet gown worn to Ashley's birthday party is surrounded by numerous foreign movie posters.
 One from Australia is stamped "not suitable for children."
-The most stunning poster is a rare 1947 Spanish lithograph by J. M. Arnau, Barcelona, Spain.
-Other countries represented include Belgium, Germany, Italy, Japan, The Netherlands, and Turkey.
+Other countries represented include Belgium, Germany, Italy, Japan, The Netherlands,

-A one-of-a-kind Gone With the Wind dollhouse, the exterior fashioned after Twelve Oaks, the Wilkes' plantation, was designed and built by Danny and
+A one-of-a-kind Gone With the Wind dollhouse, the exterior fashioned after Twelve Oaks, the Wilkes' plantation, was designed and built by

 Mammy, one of 10 character dolls displayed in the mansion, stands in Scarlett's bedroom at Tara, and Bonnie is playing in her elaborately decorated bedroom in the